Elon Musk Finally Sold off His Last Mansion, to Live In His Tiny Home Full-Time

 Would you rather have a Tesla or a tiny home?
 Elon Musk has both.
-The CEO of Tesla and SpaceX recently revealed that he rents a prefabricated tiny house for his primary residence, as opposed to a collection of mansions that one would expect a multibillionaire to own.
+Earlier this year, the CEO of Tesla and SpaceX revealed that he rents a prefabricated tiny house for his primary residence, as opposed to a collection of mansions that he previously owned.

 Sustainability is at the core of Tesla, so it makes sense that Musk would be interested in living a tiny house.
 But on the flip side, it’s also pretty shocking, considering all the money — and children — Musk has.
 Here’s everything we know about Musk’s tiny house.